 Converting relational data structure to a network

-How relational data is modeled into a graph depends entirely on the data being visualized and the questions that need to be answered.
+How relational data is modeled as a graph depends entirely on the data being visualized and the questions you’re asking.

 Taking the above vehicle / policy example, there would be four generic steps required: